xrdocs/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 includes the P100 and K100 family of products fulfilling specific roles in the solution.

-Agile Metro 1.1 introduces the A100 based access and aggregation devices along with the fully redundant K100 8404-SYS router.
+Agile Metro 1.1 introduces the A100 based access routers, extending the solution to a new range of efficient Silicon One based devices.

 ### New Agile Services Networking hardware
 Agile Services Networking introduces new Silicon One based hardware, simplifying provider deployments with a unified silicon strategy across all parts of the network.